What Does “Off‑Market Home Sale” Actually Mean

 - Title work is still a critical step: Even in off-market sales, a thorough title search ensures there are no liens, unpaid taxes, easements, or ownership disputes that could prevent a clean transfer.
 For example, if the home has an old tax lien, it could delay or invalidate the sale if not addressed in advance.

-If more than one person owns the property, if the home was inherited, or if ownership recently changed, the sale may require additional signatures or documentation before closing can happen. - Disclosure requirements: Most states, require sellers to disclose known property defects, such as foundation issues, water damage, or pest infestations.
+- Disclosure requirements: Most states require sellers to disclose known property defects, such as foundation issues, water damage, or pest infestations.
 Full transparency not only avoids legal liability but also builds trust with the buyer.

 - Closing documents remain the same: Standard real estate documents — deeds, affidavits, and settlement statements — are still required.
 A licensed title company or attorney will ensure all paperwork is completed correctly, recorded, and legally binding.